 - Catamaran from the Pehoé Area to Pudeto.

 - Accommodations in campsite, in private double tents (include site, tent, sleeping bag and sleeping pad).

-- Entrance ticket to the Torres del Paine National Park (CLP$ 10,300 for Chileans and US$ 47 for international visitors*).
+- Entrance fee to the Torres del Paine National Park (CLP$ 10,300 for Chileans and US$ 47 for international visitors*).

 - Health insurance.

 - Medical care in case of an accident.

 - Evacuation assistance because of bad weather or reasons of force majeure.

 - Travel insurance that covers accidents and cancellations because of reasons of force majeure.